 A lot of folks don’t get out and shoot in the wintertime and I want to share with you some quick tips that will help you make better images and videos in wintertime outdoors.

 There is some misunderstanding about whether your camera will work in the cold.
 The answer is that it will, just expect less battery life as the cold impacts battery efficiency.
 You may need to carry a spare battery, and if you do, keep it inside your jacket to keep it warm.
 It will last longer that way.

 Your camera has a minimum temperature rating that is occasionally over cautious.
 You should be fine to about -20 Celsius, but if you are going to be out in the wind and cold for an extended period, such as on a polar bear safari, you might want to consider using a protective housing.
 For the rest of us, just put your camera in your camera bag when you are not using it.
 I have never found a need to put those “hot hands” packs in a bag but have used them in a pocket to keep batteries warm.

-If you’ve ever worn eyeglasses you have experienced frost rimes building up when you first head into the cold and fogging up when you come inside.
+If you’ve ever worn eyeglasses, you’ve probably experienced frost rimes building up when you first head into the cold, and fogging up when you come inside.
 Your camera goes through the same thing.
-This is easy to manage with a simple plastic covering such as the Optech ones sold at Henry’s or if you get stuck with a heavier plain old plastic bag.
+This is easy to manage with a simple plastic covering such as the Optech ones sold at Henry’s.
+These allow you to continue shooting while covering your camera and lens at the same time.

 Best Practices for Winter Landscapes